EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-6.md

 ### Implement Client UI

-Now you can implement the UI to display all available shopping list and create new shopping lists.
+You can now implement the UI to display all available shopping lists and create new shopping lists.

 **client/containers/MyLists.js:**